LOTFormer: Doubly-Stochastic Linear Attention via Low-Rank Optimal Transport: Experiments

 We study the computational efficiency of \textsc{LOTFormer}, a doubly–stochastic \emph{linear-time} attention, against representative quadratic and linear baselines.
 The quadratic group includes \emph{Softmax}, \emph{ESPFormer (SoftSort)}, \emph{ESPFormer (HardSort)}, and \emph{Sinkformer}.
 The linear group includes \emph{Performer}, \emph{Nyströmformer}, \emph{MobiAttention}, and \emph{PolaFormer}.
 To expose the speed/accuracy control that low-rank methods afford, we also plot \textsc{LOTFormer} at ranks $r\!\in\!\{16,32,64,128,256\}$; $r{=}64$ is shown with a solid line and the other ranks with dashed lines.

 Figure~\ref{fig:lotformer-two-panel} reports forward-pass runtime (ms/iteration) versus sequence length on a log–log scale for $N\in\{2^{9:17}\}$.
 The left panel compares quadratic methods to \textsc{LOTFormer}; the right panel compares linear-time baselines to the same \textsc{LOTFormer} curves.
 As expected, Softmax and the DS variants exhibit near–quadratic growth in $N$, whereas \textsc{LOTFormer} and the linear baselines grow roughly linearly.
 Across \textsc{LOTFormer} ranks, lower $r$ yields faster curves and higher $r$ yields slower curves, illustrating a clear rank–time trade-off.
+We include an appendix note discussing how LOTFormer differs from FlashAttention at the kernel level, and why our current implementation is an unfused PyTorch baseline rather than a fused attention kernel.
+See Appendix ~\ref{app:flashattention} for the scope disclaimer.